Franz M. Matschinsky: Life

 Franz M. Matschinsky was born on July 17, 1931, in Breslau, then Germany.
 He initially grew up in the village of Rothbrünnig Kreis Goldberg (today Brennik, Złotoryja County) in Silesia, where his parents managed a farm.
 He attended the municipal high school Herzog-Heinrich-Schule in Liegnitz until 1945.
 In 1946, as a result of the expulsion after the Second World War, the family ended up in the village of Westönnen near Werl (Soest district) in the British Zone of what was later West-Germany.
 Matschinsky continued his schooling at the Marien-Gymnasium Werl, where he graduated in 1953.

-Matschinsky received a BS in Basic Medical Science from the Albert Ludwig University (1953-1955) and then moved to Ludwig Maximilian University (1955-1959).
+Matschinsky received a BS in Basic Medical Science from the Albert Ludwig University (1953-1955) and then moved to LMU Munich (1955-1959).
 He received his M.D. in 1959 under Heinrich Otto Wieland on the topic of "On the mechanism of the Amanita phalloides toxin phalloidin".
 During his studies, he spent about one year under Feodor Lynen's personal supervision at the Max Planck Institute of Cell Chemistry in Munich (1955/1956) as a scholarship holder of the German Studienstiftung.

 Two years as a postdoctoral fellow in Wieland's laboratory were followed by a period as a medical intern at the Marienhospital in Hagen (1961-1963).
 During this time he married Elke Fritz to whom he was married until her death in 2019.
 The couple had a daughter and two sons.
 Shortly after the birth of their first child, he continued his scientific training with Oliver H. Lowry in the department of pharmacology at Washington University School of Medicine in St. Louis, Missouri, United States (1963-1965).
 At this university, he was then Assistant (1965-1968), Associate (1968-1972), and Full Professor of Pharmacology (1972-1978).

 In 1978, he moved to Perelman School of Medicine at the University of Pennsylvania, where he became director of the diabetes center (until 1998) and professor of biochemistry and biophysics.
 During this time, he was also full professor of these subjects at the school of medicine (1984-1993).

 He was active in research and teaching until his retirement in 2021.
 He died on March 31, 2022, at his home in Wallingford near Philadelphia.